drnic/etcd-service-buildpack/README.md

 There are two stages of development:

-* Adding & compiling new versions of Redis
+* Adding & compiling new versions of Etcd
 * Developing the buildpack (`bin/compile`, `bin/detect`, `bin/release`)

-For each new version of Redis supported, the `config/slugs` file is updated with the accessible URL of the pre-compiled version of etcd.
+For each new version of Etcd supported, the `config/slugs` file is updated with the accessible URL of the pre-compiled version of etcd.

-### Adding & compiling new versions of Redis
+### Adding & compiling new versions of Etcd

 Extend the `bin/fetch_assets` script to fetch the new etcd src asset.
 Then run it to fetch it (and all other etcd versions):